 Medication is another common form of treatment for coronary calcification.
 Aspirin is commonly recommended because it affects blood platelets and prevents clotting.
 This is often referred to "thinning the blood," and it allows blood to flow more smoothly through tight or hardened arteries.
 Additional medications may be used to widen the arteries themselves or to remove buildup.
 Various drugs may be used in combination with one another.

 The most severe cases may require surgical treatment for coronary calcification.
 This generally involves the insertion of a thin tube directly into the arteries.
 A balloon is put in place and then expanded to widen the artery.
 If blood flow is cut off entirely, a heart attack will occur and more invasive measures may be needed.
 This can include open heart surgery in various forms to either reroute the clogged artery, widen it, or clear it.

 Treatments are decided upon on a patient by patient basis.
-Medications should not be begun or discontinued without a doctor's advice.
-Many patients are able to reverse calcification or prevent further blockages by only changing lifestyle habits.
+Medications should not be started or discontinued without a doctor's advice.
+Many patients are able to reverse calcification or prevent further blockages by just changing lifestyle habits.